devzendo/qdx-receiver/README.md

 * GUI unfinished.
 * Some audio artifacts.
 * No CAT control yet - no tuning.
-* No configuration yet (to store the last tuned frequency).
+* No configuration yet (to store the last tuned frequency on each band; the last used frequency; the amplitude).
 Needed before a proper release:
 * No packaging/release system yet.
 Build it yourself from source.
 * Finds the QDX audio output device, but only finds the speaker device as named on a MacBook or my old Windows laptop.
 (Eventually you'll be able to choose this.)
 * Developed and tested best on macOS Catalina.
 Should build on Linux and Windows.
+Nice to have:
+* Make the GUI "beautiful".

 ## Building
 There's no download yet, so to try it you'll need the Rust toolchain.
 See https://rustup.rs for how to obtain it.
 With modern Rust installed, clone this repo.
+You'll also need to install portaudio and fltk.
+No docs on how to do this yet.
 From the command line, cd to your cloned repo, and do:
 `cargo build`
 Now make a nice cup of tea.